Frequently Asked Questions

 You’ll usually agree your own time off for study with your line manager as it can differ for each programme.
-Generally most apprentices spend between half a day to a full day a week on their apprenticeship learning.
+Generally, most apprentices spend one full day a week on their apprenticeship learning.

 You’ll also have access to our employee benefits.

 - Paralegal Apprenticeship – 24 months

 Your apprenticeship is your first step on a fulfilling career as a professional in your chosen area.
 Many people accept full-time roles with us after completing their apprenticeship.
 We’ll help you develop your skills further and you’ll have opportunities to advance to more senior positions.